9/8/2023

 Energy Management System

 In order to always make the most advantageous choice (in terms of both sustainability and economy) in all - and constantly changing - circumstances, a high-performance energy management system is necessary.
-For example, cars at the charging stations will automatically charge tráger when no energy from the sun or wind is available, or V2G is applied when many other cars need to be charged.
+For example, cars at the charging stations will automatically charge tráger when energy from the sun and wind is not available, or V2G is applied when many other cars need to be charged.
 For example, energy sharing can come in handy when Voka's offices are closed at the weekend but many shoppers want to charge their cars in the parking lot...,

 Asking (and answering) the right questions